-In July 2016, 10 residences were tested for lead and copper at the tap.
-Copper was detected in 6 samples but never exceeded the regulatory action level.
-Lead was detected in two samples but never exceeded the regulatory level.
+In July 2019, 10 residences were tested for copper and lead at the tap.
+Copper was detected in 7 samples.
+Lead was detected in 2 samples.
+See Lead note on this page.
+One site exceeded regulatory action level for both copper and lead.
+In August 2019, site was resampled at alternate tap.
+Results were below regulatory action level: copper 0.1 ppm and lead ND.
 No schools requested lead sampling.